 - Old clothes and work gloves

-Don old clothes and work gloves before starting to clean a fireplace.
-Move furniture, roll up rugs, and protect floor with dust sheets and newspapers.
+The first necessity in the process of how to clean a fireplace is to move furniture, roll up rugs, and protect the floor with dust sheets and newspapers.
 Next empty ashes and unburnt wood or coal that is still in the hearth into a bucket.
 Sweep the fireplace clean or use a vacuum cleaner so you can better examine the fireplace beneath.

 Clean tiles on the surround and hearth with warm soapy water – use a bristle scrubbing brush or nylon scourer.
-Badly broken tiles can be replaced, although cracked tiles on the hearth, could just be put down to part of the house’s history.
+Badly broken tiles can be replaced using the best adhesive, although if your home is very old cracked tiles on the hearth could be part of the house’s history.
+On the other hand, if it’s time for a complete refresh, you could opt for new fireplace tile ideas instead.

-An old toothbrush is useful for cleaning grouting.
-Missing grouting can be replaced too (have a read through our top tips for choosing tile grout and the best adhesive first).
+An old toothbrush is useful for cleaning grout.
+Missing grout can be replaced, too.
 Check the new product is suitable for surfaces exposed to high temperatures and press firmly into joints.
 When partially set, run the end of a pencil along to make a neat finish.
 Next day clean off surplus grout with a nylon scourer.

 If after the initial clean stubborn stains remain, apply a proprietary tile cleaner and leave an hour or two to lift the dirt.
 Scrub again with soapy water and a bristle brush.
 Wipe down the area with a clean cloth and water.
 Once completely dry polish with a soft cotton cloth to make the tiles shine.

 Candles on the hearth can look pretty but avoid heavy build-ups of wax as it could present a fire hazard.
 Hold a scraper at an acute angle to avoid scratching the tiles, and scrape away the wax.
-If melted wax has run into the grouting, heat it with a hairdryer and mop the wax up with kitchen roll.
+If melted wax has run into the grout, heat it with a hairdryer and mop the wax up with paper towels.